impostorsguides/impostorsguides.github.io/rbenv/1-w-content.md

 bash-3.2$
 ```

-We can see what happens here in the happy-path, when there *is* a `.ruby-version` file somewhere in the directory hierarchy- we progressively navigate up one directory at a time until we find what we’re looking for, and then we echo the path to the version file.
+We can see what happens here in the happy-path, when there *is* a `.ruby-version` file somewhere in the directory hierarchy- we progressively navigate up one directory at a time until we find what we're looking for, and then we echo the path to the version file.
 This “navigating up one directory at a time” is accomplished by the `while` loop, in conjunction with the line `root="${root%/*}"`, which sets `root` equal to its previous value, minus the final forward-slash character and anything after it.

-So again, that’s the happy-path.
+So again, that's the happy-path.
 I then navigate to `~/Workspace/OpenSource`, where I know there is no `.ruby-version` file (and where I suspect there is no such file in any of the parent directories), and run the same command again:

 ```
 bash-3.2$ find_local_version_file $(pwd)